-Over the last decade Climb For Tibet has also raised charity funds of over £140,000 for educational, environmental and compassionate projects.
+Over the last two decades Climb For Tibet has also raised charity funds of over £150,000 for educational, environmental and compassionate projects.
 The main focus has been to build much needed schools in Tibet.
-We are delighted that 6 schools have been funded for under-privileged rural children who without help would have had no opportunity to learn to read and write… (100% of money donated goes to the projects -no admin. fees etc. are charged by us).
+We are delighted that 6 schools were funded for under-privileged rural children who without help would have had no opportunity to learn to read and write… (100% of money donated goes to the projects -no admin. fees etc. are charged by us).

 to our charity projects